MartinKolarik/ractive-render/README.md

 ```
 $ npm install rvc requirejs
 ```
-Be careful to install the correct RVC version for your version of Ractive.
-For Ractive 0.4.0 use RVC 0.1.3.
-For Ractive 0.5.x use RVC 0.2.x.
+Be careful to install the correct RVC version for your version of Ractive:

+- for Ractive 0.4.0 use RVC 0.1.3,
+- for Ractive 0.5.x use RVC 0.2.x.

 Tell ractive-render to use the plugin:
 ```js